 The largest ocean liner ever built up to that point, the RMS Mauretania, made its maiden voyage from Liverpool to New York during November.

 Meanwhile, in the southern states of Australia, football continued to hold a sizeable proportion of the population in thrall.
 In the VFL, Carlton was still the team to beat.
-After convincingly winning the minor premiership by two wins from South Melbourne the Dark Blues asserted their right to premiership favouritism by downing St Kilda 13.13 (91) to 4.11 (35).
+After convincingly winning the minor premiership by two wins from South Melbourne the Dark Blues asserted their right to premiership favouritism by downing St Kilda 13.13 (91) to 4.11 (35) in a semi final.
 The 56 point margin was quite immense for the time.
 In the final, Carlton faced a stronger challenge from South Melbourne, but kept their noses in front all day before winning by 5 points, 6.14 (50) to 6.9 (45).
 The match was watched by a crowd of 45,477 at an MCG which had had its bone hard playing surface watered prior to the start.

 The VFA’s resurgence continued with 24,000 spectators watching Williamstown’s 7.10 (52) to 3.16 (34) defeat of West Melbourne in the final.
 The Association became the first major controlling body to introduce compulsory numbering of players.

-Far and away the strangest, indeed one might almost say absurd, ending to the 1907 season occurred in the WAFA, but this is dealt with in detail elsewhere.
+Far and away the strangest, indeed one might almost say most absurd, ending to the 1907 season occurred in the WAFA, but this is dealt with in detail elsewhere.

 Norwood, which was placed second on the SAFL ladder at the conclusion of the minor round, won the premiership by virtue of finals victories in successive weeks over North Adelaide and minor premier Port Adelaide in both the final and challenge final.
 It was the Redlegs’ first flag since 1904.